mohzim/microservices-eks-devops/terraform/Post-Installation Steps.md

 8. Add Prometheus Datasource and Dashboard.

     a) In grafana, go to Menu > Connections > Data Sources > Add new data source > Select Prometheus.
-Set Prometheus server URL as http://\<Node EXTERNAL IP\>:32510 and click save.
+Set Prometheus server URL as http://ClusterIP and click save.

     b) In grafana, go to Menu > Dashboards > New > New Dashbard > Select Import a dashboard > Enter 315 into Find and import dashboards for common applications and Click Load > Select Prometheus datasource > Click Import.

-    c) In grafana, go to Menu > Dashboards > New > New Dashbard > Select Import a dashboard > Enter 741 into Find and import dashboards for common applications and Click Load > Select Prometheus datasource > Click Import.
+Repeat this step to add Dashboard ID 741 and 15760.